Mastard: Recognition

 In 2025, the restaurant received a Michelin star in Quebec's inaugural Michelin Guide.
 Michelin praised chef Simon Mathys's "unabashedly original carte blanche menu" and use of scientific precision in the dishes served.

 Mastard was ranked #2 in Air Canada's annual list of 10 best new restaurants in Canada in 2022.
 Air Canada highlighted the restaurant's emphasis on "local, farm-fresh ingredients" in its cooking.

 Writing for Maclean's Magazine in 2023, restaurant critic Chris Nuttall-Smith ranked Mastard among the 20 best places to eat in Canada.
 He cited chef-owner Mathys's food as "playful, original [and] exhilarating", praising the chef as "a soft-spoken star [in Quebec's] culinary scene".

 Canada's 100 Best Restaurants Ranking

 The restaurant has appeared on Canada's 100 Best Restaurants ranking annually since debuting on the list in 2022.
-Mastard peaked at #40 in the latest ranking in the 2025 edition.
+Mastard peaked at #40 in the 2025 edition.